0x404/commit-marker/readme.md

 ## Usage

-Use the following command on the command line
+Use the following command on the command line.

+It is recommended to use [VS Code](https://code.visualstudio.com/) or [Windows Terminal](https://github.com/microsoft/terminal), because you can directly click the commit detail link to see detail commit message.

 ```shell